GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

 17. On the **Database Settings** dialog, select **Next**

     >  NOTE: If you get an error, close and re-open SSMS and try the import again.
+This can happen when you use a non-fresh installed SQL Managemnet Studio and have reminents of older verions.

     ![In the Verify Specified Settings section, both Source and Target are expanded.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image81.png "Verify Specified Settings section")